sifive/riscv-isa-sim-lib-demo/README.md

 };
 ```

 This approach uses composition, where the `spike_bridge_t` class holds a pointer to a `memory_simulator` instance and forwards memory operations to it.
-This can be more flexible, as it allows for easier swapping of memory simulation implementations.

 In both approaches we need to define `load` and `store` methods from `abstract_sim_if_t` interface.

 ### Main Program Flow